 Is the SIN (Social Insurance Number) a required field to be completed on the form?

-If the cardholder closes their account today, do they still need to complete the self-certification?
+If I close my account today, do I still need to complete the self-certification?

 What if I have additional questions?

-Please call the number on the back of your card or contact Cardholder Services at one of the following phone numbers:
+Please call Cardholder Services at the number on the back of your card or contact Canada Revenue Agency.

 24 hours a day, 7 days a week